kamejosh/owlbear-hp-tracker/USAGE.md

 ![Dice Roller](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/dice_roller_log.png)

-## Disclaimer

-There are still a few things I want to add and also things that could be better.
-I'm actively working on addressing those things and improving the dice roller.
-If you want to give feedback or have issues you want to report let me know on Patreon or Discord.

 ## Getting Started

 By default HP Tracker uses the same account and room that dddice uses.
 So if you were already using dddice everything is setup.
 If you were not using the dddice extension you will be given a guest account and start a new dddice room.
 You should be able to start rolling dice after a few seconds where everything is setup.